New report:

 Which keywords are increasing the most?

-We analyzed the top 5,000 most expensive keywords on Google search in June 2023† (with a minimum of 300 searches per month) and found that the Legal industry was the most expensive.
+We analyzed the top 5,000 most expensive keywords on Google search in January 2025 (†see methodology at the bottom of this article) and found that the Legal industry was the most expensive.
 It not only lead the list with the most expensive keywords, but it also had the greatest number of keywords in the top 5,000, representing a whopping 19.4% of all the search terms we reviewed.

 Education had the second most keywords in the top 5,000 with 8.7%.
 Insurance is 6.1%, followed by Addiction and Rehab Programs with 4.9% and Loans with just 1.1%.
 The remaining 60% of the keywords represented a wide range of categories such as business services, specialty consumer services (such as water damage or plumbing repair), bail bonds and more.
 While Covid-19 remained a hot topic in 2021, the search terms weren’t expensive and didn’t make our list.